Greater Blue Mountains Area

 Good practice examples

-To date, the NSW State of the Parks program is a best practice system for assessing management effectiveness.
-The Greater Blue Mountains World Heritage Area Strategic Plan (National Parks and Wildlife Service, 2009) is an outstanding example of the coordination of planning and management of an area of 1,032,649 hectares in eight protected areas.
+The Greater Blue Mountains World Heritage Area Strategic Plan (National Parks and Wildlife Service, 2009) is a good example of the coordination of planning and management of an area of 1,032,649 hectares in eight protected areas.
 It is also an example of local (NGOs and 12 Local Government Areas), New South Wales and Australian government cooperation.

 Assessment of the current state and trend of World Heritage values